D0p3B34t5/RDS-AllowNewConnections/README.md

 # RDS-AllowNewConnections
-A simple PowerShell script to automate pulling all session hosts within each of your Remote Desktop Services collections that have the "AllowNewConnections" attribute set to false, sets it back to True and restarts the host.
+A simple PowerShell script to automate pulling all session hosts within each of your Remote Desktop Services collections that have the "AllowNewConnections" attribute set to false, setting it back to True and restarting the host.

 # What this script does: